StelaLeon/game-of-three/README.md

 #### Setup:
+    To build a docker container: sbt docker:publishLocal this will build a docker container and publish it in your local repo without pushing it to dockerhub.
     Please change your ip-address in docker-compose.yml :
     KAFKA_ADVERTISED_HOST_NAME: <your ip address>
     docker-compose up -> to start the 2 containers with a kafka q container